lucashfreitas/blog-lucasfsantos/content/posts/2019-06-09--Deploy-SPA-Cloudfront.md

 Now we ready to upload files to the bucket.

-# STEP 5 - Upload files to the bucket using correct cache headers
+# Upload files to the bucket using correct cache headers

 I've mentioned before that we need to be aware of using cache headers and also understood that we need to deal with two kinds of cache: